 - Soak sunflower seeds.
 Add sunflower seeds to a jar and top with plenty of water.
 Allow them to soak for 8-12 hours or overnight.
 This is the only time the seeds should sit in water.

 - Rinse and drain.
-Rinse and drain the seeds well using a strainer.
-Do this every 8-12 hours (twice daily) until they start to germinate in 3-4 days.
+Rinse and drain the seeds well using a strainer every 8-12 hours (twice daily) until first signs of germination when you can see tiny little shoots appear.

 - Add seeds to a growing tray.
-Wet the growing mat, squeeze excess water out and place it inside the tray or dish.
-Now spread the seeds evenly across the top of the growing mat.
-See notes for
+Wet the growing mat and squeeze excess water out.
+Place inside a tray or dish then spread the seeds out evenly over the top.

 - Cover.
-Cover the tray with an inverted lid and add something heavy on top to weigh them down while they start to grow, during the first few days.
-I use a tin.
+Cover the tray with an inverted lid then add something heavy on top to weigh them down for the first few days.
+I like to use a tin.
 For larger trays use more than one tin or maybe a brick.

 - Keep seeds moist.
-Mist lightly with water twice each day (morning and evening) to keep them moist, being careful not to over wet.
+Mist the sunflower seeds lightly with water twice each day (morning and evening) to keep them moist, being careful not to over wet.

 - Expose to sunlight.
-Once they have germinated and the sprouts are about an inch tall, remove the lid.
-Place the tray somewhere bright so they can grow tall, strong and to photosynthesize.
+Once the sprouts have grown to about an inch tall, remove the lid.
+Place the tray somewhere bright so they can grow tall and start to green.

 - Water twice daily.
-Check the sunflower microgreens daily, morning and evening, and water them lightly.
+Check the greens daily, morning and evening, and water lightly.
 See notes below.

 Notes